blackstork-io/fabric/docs/language/publish-blocks.md

 }
 ```

-Fabric executes `publish` blocks as the last step of processing, after the document is rendered
-and ready for formatting and delivery.

 If `publish` block is placed at the root level of the file, outside of the `document` block, both
 names – the publisher name and the block name – are required.
 A combination of block type `publish`,
 a publisher name, and a block name serves as a unique identifier of a block within the codebase.

-If `publish` block is defined within the document, only a publisher name is needed and a block name is optional.
+If `publish` block is defined within the document, only a publisher name is needed and a block name
+is optional.

 Every `publish` block is executed by a corresponding publisher.
-See [Publishers]({{< ref publishers.md >}}) for the list of supported publishers.
+See [Publishers]({{< ref
+publishers.md >}}) for the list of supported publishers.

+Fabric executes `publish` blocks as the last step of the processing, after the document is rendered
+and ready for formatting and delivery.

 ## Formatting

 Fabric supports a set of formatting options for the output documents: Markdown, PDF, and HTML.

-The publishers declare the formats they support.
-See the documentation for a specific publisher
+The publishers declare the formats they support (see the documentation for a specific publisher
-([Publishers]({{< ref publishers.md >}}) for more information.
+([Publishers]({{< ref publishers.md >}}) for more information).
 For example, [`local_file`]({{< ref
-"local_file.md" >}}) publisher supports all three types: `md`, `pdf` and `html`
+"local_file.md" >}}) publisher supports all three format types: `md`, `pdf` and `html`

-### Customizing HTML formatting
+### HTML formatting

-Fabric can customize the HTML output, adding JS script and CSS file tags, or including JS or CSS
+The template authors can configure HTML formatting: to add JS script and CSS script tags, or include
-code inline.
+JS or CSS code inline.

 To customize the produced HTML document, use `frontmatter` content block on the root level of the
 document template.

 The supported fields are:

 - `title` — a string, used as a HTML page title.
 If not set, the formatter will use the first title
   from the template.
 If the template has no title elements, "Untitled" value will be used.